• Skip to primary navigation

 • Equipment: Frying pan 26 cm/10 inches, Food processor

-• Substitute: Garlic ginger soy sauce needs to be made in advance, so if you want to make this recipe right away, substitute it by mixing 2 tablespoon of soy sauce, a little grated garlic, and a little grated ginger.
+• Substitute: Garlic ginger soy sauce needs to be made in advance, so if you want to make this recipe right away, substitute it by mixing 2 Tbsp of soy sauce, a little grated garlic, and a little grated ginger.
 You can substitute shiitake mushrooms with dried shiitake mushrooms (use the dashi soup which is after dehydrating dried shiitake mushrooms for the sauce).
 You can substitute chuno sauce with worcestershire sauce.

 • Storage: 3 days in the fridge.